Diver rescue: Providing emergency gas

 The gas capacity of the cylinder is important.
-Divers breathing at depth consume more gas because the gas must be delivered to them at ambient pressure, and volumetric breathing gas consumption is driven by partial pressure of CO2.
+Divers breathing at depth consume more gas because the gas must be delivered to them at ambient pressure, and volumetric breathing gas consumption is driven by partial pressure of arterial carbon dioxide.
 At the end of a deep dive they will need more gas to breathe during the longer ascent to the surface and during any decompression stops.

 The mixture of the breathing gas is important.
 Hyperoxic gases cannot be breathed safely below their maximum operating depth because of the risk of oxygen toxicity and hypoxic gas cannot be breathed safely in shallow water because the partial pressure of oxygen falls below that needed to sustain consciousness.

-A surface supplied diver can provide breathing gas from their pneumofathometer hose, which can be inserted under the neck seal of the helmet and turned on at the gas panel to provide an adequate but noisy free-flow supply.
+A surface supplied diver can provide emergency breathing gas from their pneumofathometer hose, which can be inserted under the neck seal of the helmet and turned on at the gas panel to provide an adequate but noisy free-flow supply.
 This is normally sufficient to ventilate the casualty for the return to the surface or bell.
 In some cases it may be necessary to disconnect the casualty from their umbilical, if it is irretrievably trapped.
 This requires a few minutes work with spanners, and will lose any voice communications that may have remained.
 It is possible to connect a replacement umbilical if one is available.
 This is not usually the case from a bell, as the umbilicals occupy too much space to carry a spare.